mcthuesen/MobilePay-PoS-v10/docs/pos_management.md

 ### Onboarding

-Each PoS belongs to a *Store* which in turn belongs to a *Brand*.
+Each PoS belongs to a *Store* which in turn is associated with a *Brand*.
 A brand can be thought of as a combination of a name and a logo.
 When a MobilePay user checks-in on a PoS they will see the brand name and the logo in the app, which helps the MobilePay user confirm that they have in fact checked in where they intended.
 An example of a brand could be 7-Eleven in Denmark or K-Market in Finland.
 A brand is identified by a ````merchantBrandId````.
 Each brand consists of one or more stores.
 Each store also has a name which is also shown to the MobilePay user when they check-in on a PoS that belongs to that store.
-A ````merchantLocationId```` together with a merchantBrandId identifies a store within a brand.
+A ````merchantLocationId```` together with a ````merchantBrandId```` identifies a store within a brand.

 Brands and stores are created by the merchant when onboarding with MobilePay PoS and the merchant will typically provide the ````merchantBrandId````s and ````merchantLocationId````s for the merchant's brands and stores to the integrator.